fidum/padlock/README.md

       --key[=KEY]            The encryption key
       --cipher[=CIPHER]      The encryption cipher
-      --env[=ENV]            The environment the command should run under --force                Overwrite the existing encrypted environment file
+      --env[=ENV]            The environment the command should run under --force                Overwrite the existing environment file
+      --path[=PATH]          Path to write the decrypted file --filename[=FILENAME]  Filename of the decrypted file

   env:encrypt Encrypt an environment file
       --key[=KEY]            The encryption key
       --cipher[=CIPHER]      The encryption cipher
-      --env[=ENV]            The environment the command should run under --force                Overwrite the existing environment file
+      --env[=ENV]            The environment the command should run under --prune                Delete the original environment file
-      --path[=PATH]          Path to write the decrypted file --filename[=FILENAME]  Filename of the decrypted file
+      --force                Overwrite the existing encrypted environment file
 ```

 Run the below commands to encrypt and decrypt environment files in the current directory.